SebaCalvino/Geny/README.md

 These can be integrated with Telegram bots or other clients.

 🤖 Roadmap
 Expand game library beyond 300 random concepts.

 Smarter prompt generation for more detailed images.

 Mobile-friendly interface with Telegram bot.

 Publish outputs via GitHub Pages.

 Add cost control & daily limits with config.yaml.

-📜 Name Meaning
-Tektra comes from the Greek word téktōn (τέκτων) = craftsman, builder.
-It reflects the project’s core idea: a digital craftsman that autonomously forges new works.

 🧑‍💻 Contributing
 Pull requests are welcome!